spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas.md

 # Prerequisite

-- MAAS installed, set up, and available in your environment.
+- Canonical MAAS installed, set up, and available in your environment.

-The following describes the overall process to install a Private Cloud Gateway (PCG) to manage a MAAS bare metal cloud.
-Detailed steps to get you started are provided in Install and Manage a MAAS Private Cloud Gateway.
+The following steps outline the overall process to install a Private Cloud Gateway (PCG), which is used to manage a MAAS bare metal cloud.
+The PCG facilitates communication between Palette and MAAS.
+This is necessary because the MAAS control plane is typically not exposed directly to the internet.

+For detailed steps to install the MAAS PCG, refer to [Install and Manage a MAAS Gateway](??).

 <br />

 1. You obtain a pairing code in Palette that you will provide when you run the installer.

 2. You run a configuration script using a docker image.
-The script creates a Private Cloud Gateway (PCG) configuration file that the installer will use.
+The script creates a PCG configuration file that the installer will use.

 3. You run the installer using the open-source Kind tool.